quil-lang/quil/spec/Quil.md

 SimpleCircuit :: Name Qubit*
 ```

-Circuit applications in Quil are written one per line with the name of the circuit preceding a list of zero or more qubits that the circuit acts upon.
+Circuit applications may be written with the name of the circuit preceding a
+list of zero or more qubits that the circuit acts upon.

 Examples:
 ```